 Best waterproof speakers 2023: budget, portable, smart

-Love music and spending time outdoors?
-You need a speaker built to withstand the elements.
-You don't need to be a regular reader of What Hi-Fi? to know that generally, electronics and water don't mix, especially if the IP rating isn't up to scratch.
-Waterproof speakers, however, are a different breed entirely.
+If you love music and spending time outdoors, you need a speaker built to withstand the elements.
+Generally, water and electronics rarely mix, especially if the IP rating isn't up to scratch - waterproof speakers, however, are a completely different breed.

-Get hold of a waterproof speaker and you'll soon see that the two mix like gin and tonic, with the best models built to withstand being splashed by water or sometimes even submerged for several minutes without malfunction.
+Get hold of a proper waterproof speaker and you'll soon see that the best models are built to withstand being splashed or sometimes even submerged in water for several minutes without malfunction.
 Still, it's not an experiment we'd recommend unless you're sure of your hardware's integrity, especially if you don't want to end up with a fizzing speaker and a pond full of dead fish.

-If you need a rugged portable Bluetooth speaker that won't break at the sight of water or dust (essential qualities if you happen to live in Scotland) without compromising on sound, you're in the right place.
-We've taken dozens of speakers out and about on our travels during testing, exposing them to the harsh, drizzly realities of the British climate (or at least given them a dunk in the tub) so that you can be sure your next speaker purchase serves you well the next time the rain starts falling and you've got mountains to climb or rivers to ford.
+If you need a rugged portable Bluetooth speaker that won't break at the sight of water or dust without compromising on sound, you're in the right place.
+We've tested every speaker in this list in our dedicated listening rooms, as well as taken them out on our travels to test their durability, exposing them to the harsh, drizzly realities of the British climate so that you can be sure your next speaker purchase serves you well the next time you're heading out.

 How to choose the best waterproof speaker for you